humberto-ortiz/megaprobe-lab/content/kevinlega.md

 ## Weekly Update:

 ### Week 1: (9-12/August)
 - Gained access to megaprobe lab
 - Started to research on terms of bioinformatics.
 - Read Israel’s Technical Report.
 - Read Papers assigned by Humberto Ortiz.

+### Week 2: (15-19/August)
+- Download Velvet and Oases.
+- Trying to run Mutual on my computer.
+- Don't know why it doesn't run!
+- Installed a C compiler to see if that is the problem... still doesn't run.
+- More updates will come later this week.